-can be adjusted with optional programming card (GPMM1895)
+\can be adjusted with optional programming card (GPMM1895)

-OPTIONAL CARD SILVER SERIES PROGRAMMING CARD - GPMM1895
+OPTIONAL SILVER SERIES PROGRAMMING CARD (GPMM1895)

-Several features in the SS-60 and SS-80 ESCs can be adjusted by using an optional Silver Series Programming Card (GPMM1895), such as brake (ON or OFF), motor rotation direction (forward or reverse), timing angle (12 or 20 degrees), operating frequency (8kHz or 16kHz), or custom setting of the low battery cutoff voltage (5.6-37.0V).
-It is not necessary to have the Programming Card in order to use the basic features of the SS-60 and SS-80 ESCs.
+Several features in the SS-60 can be adjusted by using an optional Silver Series Programming Card (GPMM1895), such as brake (ON or OFF), motor rotation direction (forward or reverse), timing angle (12° or 20°), operating frequency (8kHz or 16kHz), or custom setting of the low battery cutoff voltage (5.6 to 37.0V).
+It is not necessary to have the Programming Card in order to use the basic features of the SS-60 ESC.
 See your local retailer for details on how to get the Silver Series Programming Card.